-Local properties - Local properties are the properties defined on an annotation in either short, attribute or element form Relate to Inform?
+Local properties - Local properties are the properties defined on an annotation in either short, attribute or element form

 Logical layer - A DFDL Schema with all the DFDL annotations ignored is an ordinary XSDL schema.
 The logical structure described by this XSDL is called the DFDL logical layer.